Comparing the accuracy of Computed Tomography and Magnetic Resonance Imaging during the diagnosis of Pancreatic Adenocarcinoma

 Which imaging modality is most accurate and efficient in the detection and diagnosis of pancreatic adenocarcinoma in adult patient: Computed Tomography (CT) or Magnetic Imaging Resonance (MRI)?

 There are several tools that are available and which can assist us in the extraction and the management of the respective data.
 However, their selection is dictated by several parameters such as the number of the location of the reviewers, data needs, and even the complexity of the project – including, of course, the time available to successfully complete the given research study (Elamin et al., 2009).
 Moreover, the available funding and accessibility are two elements that can practically define the overall extraction process (Benyagoub, Flynn, and Bassler, 2009).
 Nevertheless, and for the purposes of this research design, we will select the PRISMA guidelines, as we selected to do in our eligibility criteria.
 The primary objectives of the PRISMA guidelines are to ensure the transparency, the efficiency, the optimal collection, and successful extraction of the reported data from a given systematic review (Atkins, Fink and Slutsky, 2005).
-Figure 1 exhibits the flow of information throughout the various phases of a systematic literature review as dictated by the PRISMA guidelines.

 All things considered, this essay intended to provide the scaffold upon which our prospective dissertation study will be performed, thus investigating the research question forming the core of this proposal: to compare the accuracy and efficiency of computed tomography and magnetic Resonance Imaging in detection of pancreatic adenocarcinoma in adult patients.
 The previous sections presented our distinct research methodology and perspective by emphasising on the importance of performing a systematic literature review.
 Consequently, we unfolded the respective search strategy by presenting a distinct research protocol with well-defined eligibility criteria.
 On the other hand, and in order to ensure the quality and the relevance of extracted research studies and data, we have additionally suggested the employment of distinct frameworks and tools such as the PICO, the SIGN checklist guidelines and the PRISMA framework, that will, undoubtedly, evaluate and ensure the validity and transparency of both our results and our methodology.
 Therefore, and conclusively, the proposed systematic literature review, is bound to provide solid findings and results that will evaluate both imaging modalities, and hence identify any potential gaps for future directions with respect to research.